mediocregopher/duffel/doc/git.md

 # git extension

 The git extension makes it possible to initialize and set up git repos in folders of your choosing.
-To use it apply the git extension to a folder of your choosing.
+To use it apply the git extension to a folder in your duffel repo.

 ## Usage